choeyunbeom/finetuned_model/README.md

 - **Stable Diffusion**: Fine-tuned with a curated dataset of web novel covers and captions, aligning textual and visual data for prompt-based image generation.
 - **GPT-2**: Fully fine-tuned using a dataset of Korean fiction, aligned to prompts and genres.
 It generates paragraphs of stories that match the input genre and theme.
-### Note: All training data and models were designed to function optimally in Korean.

 ## Dependencies
 - Python 3.8+